 Faculty of Law Commitment to Equality

 The Faculty of Law recognizes the right of all persons to equality and the fact that the fundamental principles of equality are not well enough served by a legal community which remains disproportionately male and white.
 The Faculty has demonstrated a commitment to ameliorating the historic and current inequalities between women and men.
 It has also demonstrated a similar commitment to rectifying the inequities faced by various minorities in our society, particularly visible minorities.
-The members of the Faculty of Law will continue to expand their efforts in this direction.
+The members of the Faculty of Law will continue to expand their efforts in this direction, and in particular employ the following measures:

 Academic Standing & Policies Committee